When Does Multi-Agent Collaboration Help? An Entropy Perspective: Entropy Features

-Importantly, the favorable sample-to-feature ratio of our dataset (44{,}780 samples / 245 features $\approx$ 183:1) substantially exceeds conventional overfitting thresholds (typically 10:1 to 20:1), and the 5-fold cross-validation standard deviation remains below 0.02 across all settings, indicating stable generalization.
+The favorable sample-to-feature ratio of our dataset (44{,}780 samples and 245 features, about 183 to 1) substantially exceeds conventional overfitting thresholds (typically 10:1 to 20:1), and the 5-fold cross-validation standard deviation remains below 0.02 across all settings.
+Together with the plateau behavior above, this confirms that retaining the full redundant feature set does not destabilize the predictive conclusions reported in Section~\ref{sec:examining_uncertainty_impacts}.